 The Augusta Springs Wetlands 'Uplands Trail'

-This is a regular favorite for us, just 20 minutes west of Staunton at the foot of the mountains, an easy 45 minute or hour bit of healthful exercise.
+This is a regular favorite for us, just 20 minutes west of Staunton at the foot of the mountains, an easy hour or so of healthful exercise.

 From 1817 into the 20th century, there was a well-known resort hotel here, with clientele from all over and a regular stagecoach out from Staunton for the guests.
 It had its own theatre, casino, dances, carriage rides, sports, and what not, and served as a hospital for Stonewall Jackson's men in 1862.
 All of that is gone now, but the story is an interesting one, and we've recounted it several times after earlier visits; our most useful version, though, with period photographs, is probably this one from 2020.